 Some incidents in the history of the drug war are best left unremembered.
 Daniel Chong, for example, might well wish he could forget the time the DEA locked him in a holding cell and left him without food, water, or bathroom facilities for five days.
 Chong, a California college student, nearly killed himself to end the ordeal.

 Undoubtedly, the agents involved would also like to put their crime behind them.
 But sometimes, painful as the past may be, it’s critical that we remember, mull, and discuss the times when everything went sideways.
-One of those happened 13 years ago this winter, when the feds went on a rampage against one of the most innocuous professions known to man: glass blowing.
+One of those happened 13 years ago, when the feds went on a rampage against one of the most innocuous professions known to man: glass blowing.

 It started early on the morning of Feb.
 24, 2003, when a virtual army of federal agents pounded on Jason Harris’ front door.
 Harris was startled awake and quickly discovered law enforcement and military personnel occupying the better part of his front lawn.